-Chef John Zucker has literally been catering to Charleston diners since 2000.
-When he opened Cru Catering, he distinguished himself by creating high-end dishes for a discerning clientele.
-Nearly two decades later, his catering business not only continues to be a crowd-pleaser, but Zucker is now proprietor of two other popular establishments: Cru Café and the French-influenced, Purlieu.
-That kind of prolific success is to be expected from someone who graduated from Le Cordon Bleu at the top of his class.
-Zucker’s in-depth knowledge and experience has also made him one of the most highly regarded restaurant consultants in the Southeast.
-Locally, that expertise was key in the establishment of such iconic eateries as McCrady’s, FISH and 39 Rue de Jean.
+More than two decades later, his catering business not only continues to be a crowd-pleaser, but Zucker's opening of Cru Café in 2002 has established him as a local culinary superstar.
+That kind of success is to be expected from someone who graduated from Le Cordon Bleu at the top of his class.
+Zucker's in-depth knowledge and experience has also made him one of the most highly regarded restaurant consultants in the Southeast.

-In a celebration of Lowcountry dining traditions, Zucker has implemented local seafood and Southern-inspired dishes as common themes in his restaurants.
-But the menus reveal what his many fans already know: There’s nothing common about Zucker’s creations.
+In a celebration of Lowcountry dining traditions, Zucker has implemented local seafood and Southern-inspired dishes as common themes in his restaurant and catering business.
+But the menus reveal what his many fans already know: There's nothing common about Zucker's creations.

 "I think of my culinary style as somewhat Southern-fusion," he said.
 "I like to take a traditional Southern dish and add different elements from my culinary history to make it stand out."

-The offerings at Purlieu are a perfect example, with dishes that pair Lowcountry and French cuisine – a nod to Zucker’s Paris years.
+Lowcountry and French flavors often figure in his dishes - a nod to Zucker's Paris years.
 At Cru Café, influences reflect his stint at Spago, yet another pivotal chapter in his career.

 "In Las Vegas, I worked at Wolfgang Puck's Spago, where I learned the importance of utilizing the freshest possible ingredients daily," he said.
 "And that's something so important to me now in my own restaurants."